-SurveyMonkey uses third party trusted partners (“Panel Providers”) to source individuals who are willing to complete surveys (“Panelists”) so that we can then deliver surveys from SurveyMonkey and its customers to those Panelists.
+Momentive uses third party trusted partners (“Panel Providers”) to source individuals who are willing to complete surveys (“Panelists”) so that we can then deliver surveys from Momentive and its customers to those Panelists.

-This Third Party Privacy Notice (“Notice”) applies to you as a Panelist completing a survey from SurveyMonkey customers, through one of our Panel Providers
+This Third Party Privacy Notice (“Notice”) applies to you as a Panelist completing a survey from Momentive customers, through one of our Panel Providers.

 The most likely scenario is that you have signed up to take surveys through a third party Panel Provider in return for some type of incentive.
-SurveyMonkey partners with Panel Providers who source panelists like you to take surveys for SurveyMonkey and for Creators.
+We partner with Panel Providers who source panelists like you to take surveys for us and for our Creators.
 We do not get your personal contact information or your name from our Panel Providers.
 They facilitate us (or the Creator) forwarding surveys to you to take.

 The Panel Provider who forwards you to a survey to complete will also be responsible for protecting your personal information and will likely have its own privacy notice which you should consult.

 We provide our Panel Provider with a profile of the type of panelist we wish to use for a particular survey.
 This may include requirements such as (on a non-exhaustive basis) panelists of a particular gender, age or age range, income bracket or location.
 If you respond to a particular survey, we will know that you have (or that it is likely you have) the characteristics or match the details listed in the panelist profile.